-On our third day, we rode along the coast east into Florida.
-We made a stop at the National Aviation Museum located at the Pensacola Naval Airbase.
-This is an incredible free museum that really has a vast aviation history on display.
+On our third day, we rode east along the coast into Florida.
+We made a stop at the National Naval Aviation Museum located at the Pensacola Naval Airbase (see photos, right).
+This is an incredible museum with a vast display of aviation history and admission is free.

-After the air museum, we enjoyed riding along the Gulf Coastline on a cloudless sun filled day.
-The phrase... "it don't get any better than this" would be fitting for today.

-For dinner that evening, we drove a few miles to Foley, AL where we had dinner at Lambert's Cafe, "home of the throwed roll" Anyone visiting the Gulf needs to make this a dinner stop one evening.
+After the air museum, we enjoyed riding along the Gulf coastline on a cloudless, sun-filled day.
+The phrase, "It doesn't get any better than this," would be fitting for today.
+For dinner that evening, we drove a few miles to Foley, Alabama, where we had dinner at Lambert's Cafe, "Home of the Throwed Rolls."
+Anyone visiting the Gulf needs to make this a dinner stop one evening.
 Bring an appetite!
-It is truly a unique dining experience with pass around side dishes and some dude throwing fresh hot rolls at you. www.throwedrolls.com/
+It is truly a unique dining experience with pass-around side dishes and some dude throwing fresh hot rolls at you.
+Their website is www.throwedrolls.com.

-On day four our plans were to ride west along the coast with a trip on the Mobil Bay Ferry.
-My wife and I did that a few years ago and knew my son would enjoy seeing the oil rigs and maybe dolphins up close.
-However, when we got to the ferry we were advised it had broke down and had to return to the opposite shore.
-With no idea when it might return to service, we had no choice but to back track and take the long way around Mobil, AL in order to ride the coastline near Biloxi and Gulf Port Mississippi.
+On day four our plans were to ride west along the coast with a trip on the Mobile Bay Ferry.
+My wife and I did that a few years ago and knew my son would enjoy seeing the oil rigs and, maybe, dolphins up close.
+However, when we got to the ferry we were advised it had broken down and had to return to the opposite shore.
+With no idea when it might return to service, we had no choice but to backtrack and take the long way around Mobile, Alabama, in order to ride the coastline near Biloxi and Gulf Port, Mississippi.

 For our fifth day, it was calling for heavy storms so my son and I took the day to fish from the Gulf State Park fishing pier.
 This is the second longest fishing pier in Alabama and quite impressive.
 Although we really did not catch anything, we had a great day fishing and hanging out with the pelicans.

-Later that day, heavy storms did in fact move in.
-Heavy winds collapsed our add-a-room and my sons tent got very wet.
+Later that day, heavy storms moved in.
+Heavy winds collapsed our add-a-room and my son's tent got very wet.
 But nothing was damaged and we dried out by bedtime and had a nice quiet night.

 On day six, we began our journey back home.
-We decided to ride to Natchez, Mississippi where would ride the Natchez Trace Parkway to Nashville before heading home to east Tennessee.
-After a very pleasant day of riding, we arrived at Natchez State park where we setup camp.
-Now this is one very nice campground.
-Very clean, quiet, with level pads and nice grill, tables, and a fire ring.
-All for a whopping \$18/night!
+We decided to ride to Natchez, Mississippi, where we would ride the Natchez Trace Parkway to Nashville before heading home to east Tennessee.
+After a very pleasant day of riding, we arrived at Natchez State Park where we set up camp.
+Now this is one very nice campground - very clean, quiet, with level pads and nice grill, tables and fire ring - all for a whopping \$18 a night!
 If I had more time, I could have spent another night here and explored the Natchez area more.
-Anyway... two thumbs up for Natchez State Park campground.
+Anyway ...
+I give two thumbs up for Natchez State Park campground.

-One day seven, we began our trek up the Natchez Trace Parkway.
-A very scenic, somewhat slow ride along gentle curves and excellent road surface.

-Our first stop was at an early 1800's inn which served those that originally walked the trace.

-Our next stop was at a Cypress Swamp.
+Day seven we began our trek up the Natchez Trace Parkway - a very scenic, somewhat slow ride along gentle curves on an excellent road surface.
+Our first stop was at an early 1800s inn, which served those who originally walked the trace.
+Our next stop was at Cypress Swamps.
 This was something we simply do not see where we live.
 We even got to see some gators in the wild.